Kingdom of Italy: Rise of Fascism into power

-At the same time, the so-called Biennio Rosso (red biennium) took place in the two years following the war in a context of economic crisis, high unemployment and political instability.
+At the same time, the so-called Biennio Rosso ("Red Biennium" or "Two Red Years") took place in the two years following the war in a context of economic crisis, high unemployment and political instability.
 The 1919–20 period was characterized by mass strikes, worker manifestations as well as self-management experiments through land and factory occupations.
 In Turin and Milan, workers councils were formed and many factory occupations took place under the leadership of anarcho-syndicalists.
 The agitations also extended to the agricultural areas of the Padan plain and were accompanied by peasant strikes, rural unrests and guerilla conflicts between left-wing and right-wing militias.
 Thenceforth, the Fasci di Combattimento (forerunner of the National Fascist Party, 1921) successfully exploited the claims of Italian nationalists and the quest for order and normalization of the middle class.
 In October 1922, Mussolini took advantage of a general strike to announce his demands to the Italian government to give the Fascist Party political power or face a coup.
 With no immediate response, a group of 30,000 Fascists began a long trek across Italy to Rome (the March on Rome), claiming that Fascists were intending to restore law and order.
 The Fascists demanded Prime Minister Luigi Facta's resignation and that Mussolini be named to the post.
 Although the Italian Army was far better armed than the Fascist militias, the liberal system and King Victor Emmanuel III were facing a deeper political crisis.
-The King was forced to choose which of the two rival movements in Italy would form the government: Mussolini's Fascists, or the marxist Italian Socialist Party.
+The king was forced to choose which of the two rival movements in Italy would form the government: Mussolini's Fascists, or the marxist Italian Socialist Party.
 He selected the Fascists.

 Socialist leader Giacomo Matteotti was murdered a few days after he openly denounced Fascist violence during the 1924 elections.